 Also be sure to visit the Mayan pyramid of Kinich-Kakmo.
 It’s free (8am-5pm) and well worth trekking up the steep steps for the best panoramic view of Izamal!

-A good way to see all of Izamal is from a horse-drawn carriage. $200 pesos will get you an hour tour of the yellow city.
+A good way to see all of Izamal is from a horse-drawn carriage. $200 pesos will get you an hour tour of this gorgeous yellow city.

-Bus from Merida to Izamal: There are frequent buses from the Noreste Terminal for the 1.5 hour journey to Izama.
-Price is $23 pesos one-way.
+🚌 Bus from Merida to Izamal: There are frequent buses from the Noreste bus terminal (Calle 67 and Calle 50) for the 1.5-hour journey to Izamal.
+Price is $31 pesos one-way.

 12) Find the Colonial Charm and Cenotes around Valladolid

-Combine a day trip to Valladolid with a visit to Cenote Xkeken and Cenote Samula, which is located just a few kilometers outside of town.
+And don’t miss the Cenote Zaci.
+This beautiful blue cenote is situated right in the middle of town.
+Speaking of cenotes, consider combining a day trip to Valladolid to also visit Cenote Xkeken and Cenote Samula, which is located just a few kilometers outside of town.
 You can cycle to these cenotes from Valladolid.
-Otherwise it’s a short and easy drive.
+Otherwise, it’s a short and easy drive.

-Merida to Valladolid Bus: There are frequent ADO buses departing from the CAME bus terminal.
-It’s $100-$200 pesos for one-way to for the 2.5-3.5 hour bus from Merida to Valladolid.
-Check the ADO website for up-to-date timetables and pricing.
+🚌 Merida to Valladolid Bus: There are frequent ADO buses departing from the CAME bus terminal.
+It’s $110-$230 pesos one-way to for the 2:15-hour bus from Merida to Valladolid.
+Check the ADO website for up-to-date bus timetables and price.

-13) Acanceh: A Mayan Temple within a Small Town
+13) Acanceh: A Mayan Temple within a Small Mayan Town

 Acanceh is a small village located just 19 miles outside of Merida.
 The highlight of Acanceh is the ancient Mayan temple that’s integrated right within the town.
 You’ll also find a cathedral at the town square right across from the archeological site.